OPT-GAN: A Broad-Spectrum Global Optimizer for Black-box Problems by Learning Distribution: Experiments

 The initial size of the optimal set $K$ and its shrinking rate $a$ are interrelated. $K$ defines the initial size of the optimal set, and $a$ controls how fast the size of the optimal set reduces.
 The resultant force of $K$ and $a$ can control the E-E trade-off along the time line.
 A small $a$ indicates a slow shrinking speed.
 A large $K$ with a small $a$ supports the optimal set with a large size, and its size decreases slowly, which enables the exploration ability of OPT-GAN to reduce slowly.
 In Fig. \ref{fig:converg-para}, with the increase of $K$, the performance improves on the Rotated Rosenbrock, and declines on the Rastrigin.
 These phenomena reveal that the exploration ability raises as $K$ increases.
 However, when $a$ is over small or $K$ is over large, refining $h(\boldsymbol{x})$ could be slow and trapped into a ``tug-of-war” as the iteration proceeds, which declines the convergence speed of OPT-GAN.
 In addition, OPT-GAN performs better on the Rastrigin with the growth of $a$.
-A large $a$ leads to a rapid decline in the size of the optimal set and boosts the preference to exploitation.
-Therefore, $K$ and $a$ should be tuned carefully to balance the exploration and exploitation, according to different problems.
+A large $a$ leads to a rapid decline in the size of the optimal set and boosts the preference to exploitation. {{ Therefore, $K$ and $a$ should be tuned carefully to balance the exploration and exploitation.
+Overall, $K$ combined with a small $a$ is suggested for the multi-modal problems in order to boost the exploration ability of OPT-GAN, and $K$ combined with a large $a$ is recommended for the problems that are preferred by the optimizer with strong exploitation ability.}}